imalitavakoli/learn-es6/README.md

 Efficient data structures for common algorithms.
 The following four data structures are new in ECMAScript 6: Map, WeakMap, Set and WeakSet.

-**Maps**: What was missing in ES5 was a data structure for mapping values to values.
+**Map**: What was missing in ES5 was a data structure for mapping values to values.
 The Map data structure in ECMAScript 6 lets you use arbitrary values as keys and is highly welcome.

 ```javascript
 // Create an empty Map